 Violence

-Bottom Line for Colorado Jewel
+Bottom Line on Colorado Jewel

 Maggie is a nice heroine.
 She definitely needed an actual hero.
 She’s the only thing saving Colorado Jewel from a lower than 1-star rating.